ameter/CarND-TrafficSigns-P2/README.md

 | 1.64907e-13     			| Speed limit (20km/h)				 			      	|
 | 1.42384e-13				    | Speed limit (50km/h)     			|

-For the first image, the model is highly confident that this was a End of all speed and passing limits sign (probability of 0.976576), and the image does contain a End of all speed and passing limits sign.
+For the sixth image, the model is highly confident that this was a End of all speed and passing limits sign (probability of 0.976576), and the image does contain a End of all speed and passing limits sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|